 1).
 In the event that two consecutive ASC and/or Administrative meetings are missed.
 A review is in order.

 IMPEACHMENT

 1).
 These grounds represent prerequisites for impeachment.
 They are not meant to imply that Impeachment is necessarily in order that in every case that these grounds exist.
 They are simply intended as a guide to the “Group Conscience” when impeachment proceedings are initiated.
-This is needed in case of breach Traditions, a malicious misuse of the terms and conditions of office, and/or generally unethical conduct inconsistent with the role of trusted servant, including a failure to perform duties and responsibilities.
+This is needed in case of breach Traditions, a malicious misuse of the terms and conditions of office, and/or generally unethical conduct inconsistent with the role of trusted servant, including a failure to perform duties and responsibilities and stealing or misappropriating NA money.

 a).
 The individual will be notified ten (10) days prior to the ASC.